sandyschumann/Methods-for-Studying-Online-Extremism-and-Terrorism/README.md

 **Conducting a LLM-assisted sentiment analysis**

-This annotated code allows you conducted a basic sentiment analysis with Llama-4-Maverick.
+This annotated code allows you to conduct a basic sentiment analysis with Llama-4-Maverick.

 We recommend consulting these websites, used as sources to build this code: